betheden/hebrew-grammar/content/preposition_definite_article.rst

 Summary
 -------

-A preposition is a word that describes the relationship of a noun (or word that functions as a noun) to another word/concept in the sentence.
+A preposition introduces a phrase that describes another word/concept within a sentence, usually a :ref:`noun<noun>` or a :ref:`verb<verb>`.
+However, like :ref:`adverbs<adverb>` and :ref:`particles<particle>`, sometimes a prepositional phrase can describe the sentence as a whole.
 In Biblical Hebrew, prepositions can also be used with an infinitive construct verb to show its relationship to the main verb of a sentence.

-.. note:: When a word contains both a prefixed preposition and a prefixed :ref:`particle_definite_article`, the ה consonant of the definite article disappears and the shewa under the preposition lengthens, usually either to a pathah vowel or a qamets vowel.
+.. note:: When a word contains both a prefixed preposition and a :ref:`definite article<particle_definite_article>`, the ה consonant of the definite article disappears and the shewa under the preposition lengthens, usually either to a pathah vowel or a qamets vowel.

 Article
 -------